emj73/FashionBiblio/README.md

-# FashionNerds
+# FashionNerds: we have a space to collect all of the things
-for us to share all our resources
+where do you find the deals on the fancies? ebay?